Emergent Visual Grounding in Large Multimodal Models Without Grounding Supervision: Approach

 \section{Approach}

 In this section, we first introduce the common architecture design of LMMs (Section~\ref{sec:method-prelim}).
-Then, we discuss \ourmethod, which transforms the implicitly learned grounding ability into segmentation masks (Section~\ref{sec:method-aas}).
-Based on the standard LMM and \ourmethod, we propose \ourmodel, to further enhance the grounding ability without additional supervision (Section~\ref{sec:method-dlmm}).
+We then discuss \ourmethod, which transforms the implicitly learned grounding ability into segmentation masks without training (Section~\ref{sec:method-aas}).
+Based on the standard LMM and \ourmethod, we propose \ourmodel, to further enhance the grounding ability without additional data (Section~\ref{sec:method-dlmm}).
+We include implementation details of our approach in the supplementary material.